toothmonsterr/Small-Crimes-Collective/System/WIP/Downtime.md

 Gains: [+1 Fabula Point|Cooking|Etc]
 ```
 ### Earning Zenit
-Zenit can be earned in downtime once a day.
+Zenit can be earned in downtime once a day, logged in downtime-log.
 There are two options for making zenit through downtime:
 * **Working a job** -- An average day at work.
 Make an 【INS + WLP】 check and multiply your result by ([[Player Progression#Player Tiers|character tier]] * 2).
 That result is the zenit you earn.
 * **Doing dangers** -- Expeditions, pit fighting, and other physical labors.
 Make a 【DEX + MIG】 check and multiply your result by (character tier * 2).
 That result is the zenit you earn.